seandstewart/bardly/pending/romances/cymbeline/uncut.md

 He that hath lost her too; so is the queen,
 That most desired the match; but not a courtier,
 Although they wear their faces to the bent
-Of the king’s look’s, hath a heart that is not
+Of the king's look's, hath a heart that is not
 Glad at the thing they scowl at.

 **SECOND GENTLEMAN**
 And why so?

 **FIRST GENTLEMAN**
-He that hath miss’d the princess is a thing
+He that hath miss'd the princess is a thing
-Too bad for bad report: and he that hath her–
+Too bad for bad report: and he that hath her--
 I mean, that married her, alack, good man!
-And therefore banish’d–is a creature such
+And therefore banish'd--is a creature such
 As, to seek through the regions of the earth
 For one his like, there would be something failing
 In him that should compare.
 I do not think